bartificer/programming-by-stealth/docs/pbs94.md

 If you look at the code from `hoonyaker3.js` (and indeed `squid1.js`) from the previous instalment you'll see how similar this is in structure.
 Instead of defining our data attributes directly we now define them inside the constructor function, but their names remain un-changed.
 Also notice that the names and contents of all the functions remain the same too.

-Notice that I chose to write the constructor function in such a way that it expects to be passed the currency's details in a single argument named `details` that's a dictionary.
-To make it easy for users of the function to remember the property names, they're the same as those the class will use.
+Notice that I chose to write the constructor function in such a way that it expects to be passed the currency's details in a single dictionary argument named `details`.
+For simplicity, the constructor expects this dictionary to use the same property names that the class will provide.

 > # The Three-Argument 'Rule'
 >